itayg43/issue-tracker/README.md

 # Issue Tracker

-This app provides a streamlined interface for managing project issues, tailored for a team of coders.
+This app provides a streamlined and fully responsive interface for managing project issues, tailored for a team of coders.

 ### Key features include: